cncf/tag-app-delivery/operator-wg/whitepaper/09_Designing_Operators.md

 ## Finding the right solution

-The previous chapter provides a use case for an Operator.
+The previous chapter described a use case for an operator that was one of the first operators ever.
 With no claim of completeness, this chapter deals with some best practice when writing own Operators, based on our own experience or described by the community.
 However, without clear knowledge of the actual state and